marrink-lab/vermouth-martinize/doc/source/file_formats.rst

       and atoms sub directive.
     - To overwrite this default pattern one can list patterns of atoms to which the link applies.
 Each line in the subsection describes a pattern.
-One of the patterns must apply for the link to match.
+At least one of the patterns must apply for the link to match.
       A pattern consists of atom identifiers.
 Each atom identifier consists of a name which may be preceded by a prefix indicating the relative position in terms of residues.